 A highly effective strategy for non-confrontational communication is Marshall Rosenberg’s four-step method of nonviolent communication (NVC).
 This method is based on the premise that communication is mostly emotional, and aims to help people navigate this fact with the use of empathy.
 This is especially effective for both disciplinary and feedback discussions because when people hear something that sounds like criticism, they tend to either get defensive, lash out, or retreat into themselves.

-Your mission as the leader is to communicate in such a way, so people don’t respond violently but connect with them on a higher level so they’re receptive to your feedback.
+Your mission as the leader is to communicate in such a way, that people don’t respond violently but connect with them on a higher level so they’re receptive to your feedback.
 This is why Rosenberg’s NVC method is so powerful for leaders because it is designed to stop old patterns of defence or attack and to reduce resistance, defensiveness and violent reactions.
 The method does this by promoting empathy and focusing on solutions rather than problems.

 When addressing problems, stick to concrete and specific behavioural examples.
 Use only facts and avoid using personal attacks, generalisations, or emotive and value-laden language (e.g. you’re a terrible person because you’re always late).
 Then describe your feelings about the matter to help the other person gain perspective on the issue and know where you’re coming from (thus increasing his or her empathy).
 Next, specify your needs and share your rationale for them.
-Once you’ve laid down the foundations, its time to make a request that will resolve the issue.
+Once you’ve laid down the foundations, it’s time to make a request that will resolve the issue.
 Ensure that your request can be easily enactable by giving specific instructions.

 It’s important to do the groundwork to create empathy first before making a request as it will make the person you’re requesting something from far more receptive.